On the subcritical self-catalytic branching Brownian motions: Probabilistic estimates for the dual SPDE

-Now, we want to give upper/lower bounds for the Laplace transform of the random field $u_t$ in terms of the solution $(v_t)_{t\geq 0}$ to the MFE \eqref{PDE}.
+Now, we want to give upper/lower bounds for the Laplace transform of the random field $u_t$ in terms of the solution $(v_t)_{t\geq 0}$ to the CDI Profile Equation \eqref{PDE}.
 The idea is to investigate Doob's decomposition of the semimartingale